RevoU-FSSE-2/week-4-marisiman/README.md

 ![next display after choose free session](/image%20readme/connect6.png)

-your suggestions, feedback and input are very useful for my knowledge about this..

 --
 ##### Step 2: Colaboration to Update Name Server
 Open the Niagahoster website and log in.
 Then click "kelola layanan".